 That's it!
 The booking has now had a RDD created, paid for and refunded.

-If you are using the HA/VRBO API, and you want to use refundable damage deposits, make sure that the Surcharge you create has the word "Refundable" in it.
-This will be detected by VRBO, and it will be displayed to prospective guests as an RDD.
+If you are using the Vrbo API, and you want to use refundable damage deposits, make sure that the Surcharge you create has the word "Refundable" in it.
+This will be detected by Vrbo, and it will be displayed to prospective guests as an RDD.

 Airbnb does not support Refundable Damage Deposits.